Burnout Recovery

 How does burnout recovery work?

-We will begin with a brief consultation to understand your situation and which strategies you’ve already tried.
-Before the first session, you will also complete a structured assessment covering workload, decision-making patterns, stress responses, and relational dynamics so we can establish a direction quickly.
+We’ll start with a brief consultation to understand your situation and what you’ve already tried.
+Before our first full session, you’ll complete a structured assessment covering workload, decision-making patterns, stress responses, and relational dynamics.
+That gives us a foundation so we’re not starting from scratch.

 Phase 1: Stabilization